bob123456678/TrainControl/src/examples/Readme.md

 Edges will only be unlocked once the cumulative traversed edge length exceeds the current train's length.
 A length value of 0 for any edge disables this functionality.
 Note that lock edges, which should be used for any overlapping/crossing tracks, will never be unlocked early.

+From v1.9.6, locomotives inactive longer than `maxLocInactiveSeconds` seconds will be prioritized until they get a chance to run.
+Set to 0 to disable.

 ```
 {
     "minDelay" : 1,